Charter Yacht Show – Display your yacht. Make a lasting impression!

 4.)
 Don’t make any negative statements.
 The brokers are there to form an opinion.
 A gracious, can-do attitude gets charters!

-Having brokers on board, and developing positive relationships, is the best incentive for them to recommend your yacht!
+In conclusion, having brokers on board, and developing positive relationships, is the best incentive for them to recommend your yacht!

 Select Select Yachts!
 We know the Ropes!